 Then, finish your Targeting Rule by filling out the comparator and the value fields.

-There are no limits to the number Properties that can be used to define a single Targeting Rule!
+There are no limits to the number of Properties that can be used to define a single Targeting Rule!
 Use as many custom properties as necessary to accurately target your users for your features.

 Managing / Deleting Custom Properties